-The LMASKCLOSE signal enables the slave to request that the interface is to be closed.
-For example, LMASKCLOSE may be asserted in response to a quiescence request on a Q-Channel interface on the slave.
+The LMASKCLOSE signal enables the Subordinate to request that the interface is to be closed.
+For example, LMASKCLOSE may be asserted in response to a quiescence request on a Q-Channel interface on the Subordinate.

-When LMASKCLOSE is asserted by the slave and LMACTIVE is deasserted by the master, the master must, in a timely manner, either:
+When LMASKCLOSE is asserted by the Subordinate and LMACTIVE is deasserted by the Manager, the Manager must, in a timely manner, either:

-- Deassert LMOPENREQ, to move into ST CLOSING. - Assert LMACTIVE, to enable the master to issue new LTI requests.
-The slave will usually then deassert LMASKCLOSE
+- Deassert LMOPENREQ, to move into ST CLOSING. - Assert LMACTIVE, to enable the Manager to issue new LTI requests.
+The Subordinate will usually then deassert LMASKCLOSE.